Mamutt7/Lab-3.2-osTicket-Post-Installation/README.md

 # Lab-3.2-osTicket-Post-Installation
-In this home lab I will be performing Sysadmin tasks on osTicket.
+In this home lab, I will be performing Sysadmin tasks on osTicket.
 I will be using both admin and user panels to create, configure, and assign roles and ticket settings.

 Admin/Analyst Login Page: